storyfeet/dugi_bialan/content/grammar.md

 "va" before a particle, says the whole coming particle is false.

--- mi va-wei giawin
+-- bei va-wei yawin
 ..
 I'm not going / I don't go

 -- dis va-li buna
 .. this is not good

--- mi va-wei zon
+-- bei va-wei zon
 ..
 I don't know

 "va" before a verb is equivelant to "un" in english

--- mi wei va-zon
+-- bei wei va-zon
 ..
 I unknow / I forget

 -- va-o va-zon